Satyesh7/version_control/README.md

-The most Popular Start Station is:Columbus Circle / Union Station, with a count of 5656 The most Popular End Station is:Columbus Circle / Union Station, with a count of 6048 The most Popular combination of Start and End station trip is:Jefferson Dr & 14th St SW to Jefferson Dr & 14th St SW, with a count of 673
+The most Popular Start Station is:Columbus Circle / Union Station, with a count of 5656 The most Popular End Station is:Columbus Circle / Union Station, with a count of 6048 The most Popular combination of Start and End station trip is:
+Jefferson Dr & 14th St SW to Jefferson Dr & 14th St SW, with a count of 673

 This took 0.7213177680969238 seconds.
 ----------------------------------------